KoenHHH/Home-Assistant-SVG/battery_1_block.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - Feel free to use and modify as needed.

 ## Acknowledgments